syncfusion-content/blazor-docs/blazor/common/deployment.md

 # Deployment in Blazor

-This section provides information about deploying Blazor applications with the Syncfusion Blazor components.
+This section provides information about deploying Blazor applications with the Syncfusion Blazor Components.

 Refer to [Host and deploy ASP.NET Core Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/?view=aspnetcore-7.0&tabs=visual-studio) topic for more information.